 There are plenty of supplements on the market targeted towards reducing PMS symptoms and spotting few days before period.
 Our advice is to look for supplements that contain vitex, maca, and ashwagandha, but only recommend use during the second half of your cycle.
 Using these herbals at the wrong time or all cycle long can do more harm than good.

 Not sure where to start?
-Our Luteal Love herbal blend includes all three of these key herbals and recommends use only during the last few weeks of your cycle to ensure you’re getting the right herbals when you need them most.
+Our Pro Herbal Supplement includes all three of these key herbals and recommends use only during the last few weeks of your cycle to ensure you’re getting the right herbals when you need them most.

 Spotting before a period is common, but the good news is that there’s often a simple fix.